brenapp/referee.fyi/CONTRIBUTING.md

 quickly after learning about the application for the first time that day.
 These constraints drive a lot of our technical decisions:

-1. Referee FYI should be available from the web, and quick to install even on bad internet connections.
-We should strive for the entire application to be less than 5 MB, so it can be easily installed from poor internet during an event.
+1. Referee FYI should be available from the web and quick to install even on bad internet connections.
+We should strive for the entire application to be less than 5 MB so it can be easily installed from poor internet during an event.
-2. Once installed, Referee FYI should make no assumptions about network connectivity.
-Obviously, we depend on the Internet for RobotEvents data and for the sharing server (if used).
-But the user should be able to perform all actions, even when offline, and the application should reconcile those changes when connectivity is restored.
+2. Referee FYI should make no assumptions about network connectivity once installed.
+We depend on the Internet for RobotEvents data and the sharing server (if used).
+However, the user should be able to perform all actions, even when offline, and the application should reconcile those changes when connectivity is restored.
 This includes strong caching for RobotEvents data.
-3. Referee FYI should design first for small, touch friendly devices, even at the expense of the desktop.
+4. Referee FYI should be designed first for small, touch-friendly devices, even at the expense of the desktop.
-4. Referee FYI should protect incident data very carefully.
-The safest place incident data can be is on the user's device.
+5. Referee FYI should protect incident data very carefully.
+The safest place Incident data can be stored on the user's device.
-5. Sharing content between devices must be quick, reliable, and automatic.
+6. Sharing content between devices must be quick, reliable, and automatic.
 Users must trust that they are seeing the entire set of data at all times, whenever possible.
+7. The job of a referee is not to enter data into our system.
+Referee FYI is just one tool that helps referees do their job.
+They should be able to quickly make a note after a match and then put their device away, trusting that everything will be handled.

-### Non Goals
+### Non-Goals

 1. Referee FYI does not replace Tournament Manager, RobotEvents, or TM Mobile.
    We are aiming to replace the paper anomaly log.